-More than ever, people are interested in applying the practical advice that emerges from scientific research about what impacts the immune system to their lives.
+More than ever, people are interested in applying the practical advice that emerges from scientific research on exercise and the immune system.

 - Choose foods with antioxidants